Sekky61/dotfiles/README.md

 ## Install

-1. Run `setup.sh`
+1. Run `setup.sh`.
+It will ask at each step if you want to install the component.
-2. In case of troubles, run manually scripts from `scripts` directory
+  - In case of troubles, run manually scripts from `scripts` directory

 ## Overview